Barnes & Thornburg

 Rationale

-Barnes & Thornburg does not appear to discriminate against religious organizations in its charitable giving.
+Barnes & Thornburg does not appear to discriminate against charitable organizations based on views or beliefs.
 It “extends its support to organizations in underserved communities through sponsorships and donations; including schools, health providers, legal clinics, food banks, and many more” (1)(2).

 Criteria